vijay922/ffuf_fuzz/README.md

   1. The current scan is **stopped**.
   2. The repeated `Lines:` value is **added to the `-fl` filter**.
   3. The scan is **restarted** with the updated `-fl` filter.

+# If you want to run ffuf_proxy.py, First execute Below Tor commands

 # Tor IP Changer Every 5 Seconds